 Powerful magnetic holder effortlessly draws and secures showerhead.
 Superior pressure with 6 easy-to-use spray settings.
 Metal hose is highly durable without sacrificing flexibility.
-Sleek and modern chrome finish.
-All-inclusive set ensures fuss-free installation.
+Sleek and modern finish in your choice of chrome or brushed nickel.

 Attaches a bit too close to the wall for some.
 A quality showerhead, but somewhat costly.

 Designed to minimize the growth of mold, mildew, and bacteria.
 Anti-clog nozzles effectively provide improved pressure in a variety of settings.
-Attractive design with 3 colors to choose from.
 Quick and easy installation.
 Excellent features.

 Massage setting can be noisy.
 Questionable long-term durability.

 Effectively reduces harsh chemicals and other harmful impurities.
 Great for softer skin and hair.
-Anti-clog rubber spray nozzles offer improved flow.
-5 spray settings and durable metal hose.
-Complete package includes filter cartridge.
+Durable 5-foot hose makes for a convenient reach when cleansing.
 Relatively easy installation.

 Showerhead is a bit heavy and may droop when mounted.
 Navigating the spray settings can be tricky.